 Some have suggested that it might drive art purchasers to countries where the market is not encumbered by resale royalty legislation.
 Others have felt an impact on their profit margins by choosing to absorb the royalty costs rather than pass them on to purchasers.

 Some artists have even voiced concern that a resale royalty scheme stands to benefit artists who are already successful rather than emerging artists, identifying that a large number of artists produce artworks which do not reach the secondary art market.

 What is clear is that there is no straightforward divide between the supporters and opponents of artist resale royalties.

 A legislative change introducing artist resale royalties in New Zealand will be of particular interest to lawyers practising in the commercial and corporate sectors, and is likely to create new areas of work.

 A resale royalty scheme will have implications in terms of tax paid by both artists (or their estates) and secondary sellers.
 In the case of deceased artists, there will be ongoing work for the management of estates dealing with any income generated by the royalties.

 Art dealers and galleries may look to amend their contracts and terms and conditions, to strengthen provisions relating to the way royalty fees are paid.
 With these possibilities in mind, we will watch with anticipation the progress of this debate in the coming months.

 Louisa Gommans is a commercial lawyer at Rainey Collins Lawyers in Wellington.
 She has an honours degree in art history and Italian, and is slightly obsessed with art.
 In her spare time she reads and researches about art law, and sometimes travels to Italy to attend art crime conferences.
-She is also involved in organising New Zealand's first art crime symposium, to be held in Wellington in September 2015.
-You can contact Louisa email@example.com.
+She is also involved in organising New Zealand’s first art crime symposium, to be held in Wellington in September 2015.
+You can contact Louisa at email@example.com.